Skip to content

 }

-But—things aren't over yet.
-There is a huge pitfall in this code, which the author has marked with a comment.
-We have old_head, and we know it has been detached from the stack, but we cannot immediately delete it.
-The reason is: before we executed CAS, other threads might have also read the same old_head and are currently accessing its next pointer.
-If we free old_head's memory right now, those threads would be accessing freed memory—use-after-free, a classic case of undefined behavior (UB).
-This problem cannot be solved by simply adding a std::atomic like a data race can—it is a logical-level lifetime issue.
+However—things aren't finished here.
+There is a huge pitfall in the code, which I marked with a comment.
+We have obtained old_head and know it has been removed from the stack, but we cannot delete it immediately.
+The reason is: before we executed CAS, other threads might have also read the same old_head and are operating on its next pointer.
+If we release the memory of old_head now, those threads are accessing freed memory—use-after-free, a typical undefined behavior.
+This problem isn't like a data race that can be solved by adding a mutex; it is a logical-level lifetime issue.

-This is the most notoriously difficult memory reclamation problem in lock-free programming.
-Let's set it aside for now and discuss it together after covering the ABA problem—the ABA and memory reclamation problems are intertwined, and it's hard to see the full picture if we look at them separately.
+This problem is the most tricky memory reclamation problem in lock-free programming.
+Let's put it aside for now and discuss it together after explaining the ABA problem—ABA and memory reclamation are intertwined, and it's hard to see the full picture by looking at them separately.

-Next up is the most infamous bug pattern in lock-free programming—the ABA problem.
-If you've ever been asked about lock-free programming in an interview, chances are you've been asked about this too.
-It's famous not because it's hard to understand, but because it actually happens in practice, and once it does, it's extremely difficult to debug—the program won't crash; it will just silently produce incorrect results.
+Next, we encounter the most notorious bug pattern in lock-free programming—the ABA problem.
+If you've been asked about lock-free programming in an interview, you've likely been asked about this.
+It's famous not because it's hard to understand, but because it really happens in practice, and once it does, it's extremely hard to debug—the program won't crash; it will just silently produce wrong results.

 How ABA Happens

-Let's demonstrate with a concrete scenario.
-Suppose two threads are operating on our lock-free stack, and the initial state is A -> B -> C, with A at the top.
+Let's use a concrete scenario to demonstrate.
+Suppose two threads are operating on our lock-free stack, with an initial state of A -> B -> C, where A is the top.

-Thread 1 starts executing pop: it reads head_, gets A, and prepares to execute CAS to swap head_ from A to B. But right before the CAS, Thread 1 gets suspended by the scheduler—this is where the trouble begins.
+Thread 1 starts executing pop: it reads head, gets A, and prepares to execute CAS to swap head from A to B. But just before CAS, Thread 1 gets suspended by the scheduler—this is where the trouble starts.

-Thread 2 starts working at this point: it fully executes two pops, first popping A off (the stack becomes B -> C), then popping B off (the stack becomes C).
-Then Thread 2 pushes a new value, and by coincidence the allocator reuses A's memory address, so the new node's address is exactly the same as the previous A's.
-Now the stack is A' -> C, but this A' has the exact same address as the previous A.
+Thread 2 starts working at this point: it fully executes two pops, first popping A (stack becomes B -> C), then popping B (stack becomes C).
+Then Thread 2 pushes a new value, and the allocator happens to reuse A's memory address, so the new node's address is exactly the same as the previous A. Now the stack becomes A' -> C, but this A' has the exact same address as the previous A.

-Thread 1 wakes up and executes CAS: head_.compare_exchange_weak(A, B).
-It finds that head_ is indeed A (same address), so CAS succeeds, and head_ is set to B.
+Thread 1 wakes up and executes CAS: head.compare_exchange_weak(old_head, next).
+It finds head is indeed A (address matches), CAS succeeds, and head is set to B.

-Here's the problem: B has already been popped and freed by Thread 2.
-Thread 1 has pointed head_ to an already-invalidated node.
-Any subsequent operation on the stack will access freed memory—the program could crash at any moment, or worse, silently produce incorrect results, and you would have no idea where to start looking.
+Here is the problem: B has already been popped and released by Thread 2.
+Thread 1 has pointed head to a node that is already invalid.
+Any subsequent operation on the stack will access freed memory—the program might crash at any time, or worse, silently produce wrong results, and you won't know where to start looking.

 Why ABA Is So Dangerous

-The reason ABA is insidious is that CAS only cares about "whether the value equals the expected value," not "whether the value has changed in the meantime."
-In the ABA scenario, the pointer's value does indeed go from A to A (passing through B in between), and CAS cannot distinguish between "it's always been A" and "A -> B -> A"—to CAS, these two situations are exactly the same.
-This is not a design flaw in CAS, but an inherent limitation of it as a "value comparison" primitive.
+ABA is insidious because CAS only cares about "whether the value equals the expected," not "whether the value has changed in between."
+In the ABA scenario, the pointer value indeed goes from A to A (via B in between), but CAS cannot distinguish between "always was A" and "A -> B -> A"—to CAS, these two situations are identical.
+This isn't a design flaw of CAS, but an inherent limitation of it as a "value comparison" primitive.

-You might ask: does this really happen in practice?
+You might ask: Does this really happen in practice?
 The answer is yes.
-In high-contention environments, nodes are frequently allocated and freed, and memory allocators are very likely to reuse recently freed addresses—especially allocators like jemalloc/tcmalloc that are optimized for small objects.
-They maintain free lists bucketed by size, and freshly freed memory can be immediately allocated out again.
-Combined with multi-threaded scheduling timing, the scenario of "Thread 1 reads and then gets suspended, Thread 2 does a full round of operations" can absolutely occur.
+In high-contention environments, nodes are frequently allocated and freed, and memory allocators are likely to reuse just-freed addresses—especially allocators like jemalloc/tcmalloc that are optimized for small objects, which maintain freelists bucketed by size, so memory just released can be allocated again immediately.
+Combined with multi-threaded scheduling timing, the scenario where "Thread 1 reads and gets suspended, Thread 2 does a full round of operations" is entirely possible.

-Alright, the problem is clear, so let's look at the solution.
-The most common approach is the tagged pointer.
-The idea is straightforward: pack the pointer together with an incrementing version number, and increment the version number each time the pointer is modified.
-This way, even if the pointer's value goes from A -> B -> A, the version number goes from 0 -> 1 -> 2, and CAS will correctly fail due to the version number mismatch—the version number only increases and never decreases, so a wraparound is impossible.
+Okay, the problem is clear, now let's look at the solution.
+The most common solution is the tagged pointer.
+The idea is straightforward: pack a pointer with an incrementing version number, and increment the version number every time the pointer is modified.
+This way, even if the pointer value goes from A -> B -> A, the version number goes from 0 -> 1 -> 2, and CAS will correctly fail because the version numbers don't match—the version number only increases, so a loop is impossible.

 template <typename T>